flukejones/rog-core/README.md

 **Supported:**

-- GX502 (Tested on GX502GW)
+- GX502 (product 0x1866) (Tested on GX502GW)

 **Please help test or provide info for:**

-- GA502 (attempts to use same profile as GX502GW)
+- GL703(0x1869), GA502 (attempts to use same profile as GX502GW)
-- GL753 (attempted support from researching 2nd-hand info, multizone may work)
+- GL553(0x1854) GL753 (attempted support from researching 2nd-hand info, multizone may work)

+If the USB product ID is 0x1866 or 0x1869 then the per-key profile with hotkeys *should* work - 0x1866 is tested as this is what I have.

 ## Wireshark captures